rust-lang/cargo/src/doc/specifying-dependencies.md

 work locally with a `[replace]`, and then once the PR is merged and published you can remove `[replace]` and use the newly-published version.

+Note: The `Cargo.lock` file will list two versions of the replaced crate: one for the original crate, and one for the version specified in `[replace]`.
+`cargo build -v` can verify that only one version is used in the build.

 ### Overriding with local dependencies

 Sometimes you're only temporarily working on a crate and you don't want to have